silevitch/GuardBear/README.md

 Then running "sudo docker-compose up" will install a GuardBear container along with an example 3rd party origin container.
 Both are based on openresty.

+Any requests to "http://localhost:8080/echo_headers" will go through GuardBear before being forwarded to a webserver.
+The webserver will output the headers that it received.
+This will allow you to test different scenarios.

 To run the test suite, you will need to install:

 * Perl